urbanlab/griotte/docs/en/installation.rst

 Installation
 ************

-Whole scoop on installing a full featured Griotte device with :

-  * AP capability (no ethernet bridging or forwarding though) *
+Whole scoop on installing a full featured Griotte device with AP capability (no ethernet bridging or forwarding though).

 Image & base config
 ===================